AaryanGupta01/VIT-Clubs/README.md

 ---

-✍️ Author
+✍️ Author <br>
 Aaryan Gupta <br>
-📧 aaryang0108@gmail.com
+📧 aaryang0108@gmail.com <br>
-🌐 GitHub: @AaryanGupta01
+🌐 GitHub: @AaryanGupta01 <br>

-A quick look at the design of the web app but the free web hosting site I am using is not able to show the login feature. https://vit-clubs.onrender.com/
+A quick look at the design of the web app but the free web hosting site I am using is not able to show the login feature.<br> https://vit-clubs.onrender.com/